medical professional studying an xray of a spine

 Conclusion

 Degenerative disc disease, if diagnosed at an early stage, can be treated without surgery.
 In these cases, physicians may prescribe over-the-counter drugs and physiotherapy to treat the problem.
 If the pain persists for more than a few months even after resorting to primary treatments, doctors may recommend pain management and surgical options.
-If you or someone you know has been experiencing pain or stiffness in the neck or back, waste no time in seeking a consultation from a physician.
+If you experience pain or stiffness in the neck or back, seek a consultation from a physician.
 The participating physician members at Suburban Orthopaedic Medical Center specialize in the treatment of degenerative disc disease and other spinal and orthopaedic disorders.
 To make an appointment, call us now at (973) 483-2277.

 Share this article: